agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

-Similar to the websocket Server, we set the context as a websocket context, which gives us some extra functionality.
-We then setup a started function, which is called when the actor starts up.
+Similar to the websocket Server, we set the context as a websocket context, which gives us the capability to have the heartbeat interval.
+We then setup a `started` function, which is called when the actor starts up.
 We tell the context to connect the heartbeat function we just wrote, and then send an initial Connect message to the server.
 Provided it goes well, we return a future::ready, which is similar to a `Promise.resolve()` in JavaScript.
+With this we're returning an Ok() future.
 Otherwise if things go wrong we have the context stop right away.

 We're getting errors about the WebSocketSession not implementing Handler, so let's fix this.